knife-media/theme/README.md

 ## Limitations ##

 This theme uses awesome commercial font [Formular](https://brownfox.org/fonts/formular/).
-According its license we can't share it in public access.
+According font license we can't share it in public access.

 You should buy it or change for something else.

 ## Help ##